elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/validation.md

         chars: ['?', '/'],
       }),
       // We give a custom type to this validation.
-      // This validation won't be executed when the field value changes (items being added or removed to the array).
+      // This validation won't be executed when the field value changes
+      // (when items are added or removed from the array).
-      // This means that we will need to manually call field.validate({ validationType: 'arrayItem }).
+      // This means that we will need to manually call:
+      // field.validate({ validationType: 'arrayItem })
+      // to run this validation.
       type: 'arrayItem',
     },
   ],